sa-tre/satre-high-level-design/Docs/FRIDGE_Governance_Extension_Architecture.md

 **FRIDGE: Federated Research Infrastructure by Data Governance Extension**

 Artificial Intelligence (AI) models can help enhance research to solve complex problems in society, but this requires access to sensitive data on large-scale, shared AI supercomputers, like the UK’s AI Research Resource (AIRR).
+FRIDGE will leverage the compute capacity provided by AI supercomputers by extending the security management system from a primary of "Front Door" TRE onto these facilities.

 ## 1. Purpose

 Using sensitive data to develop AI models involves carefully isolating parts of large AI supercomputers as Trusted Research Environments (TREs) so that only approved researchers can safely access them for their research.
-FRIDGE aims to explore this possibility by creating a ready-to-use TRE that meets the SATRE specification (developed as part of the DARE UK Phase 1 Driver Projects and enhanced by TREvolution) on the AIRR.
+FRIDGE aims to explore this possibility by creating a ready-to-use TRE that meets the [SATRE specification](https://satre-specification.readthedocs.io/en/stable/) (developed as part of the DARE UK Phase 1 Driver Projects and enhanced by TREvolution) on the AIRR.
 This will enable the secure use of sensitive data to develop AI models for research that benefits the public while ensuring strict information governance.

-By establishing a robust governance framework, FRIDGE will enable AIRR to host secure TREs, ensuring that large-scale AI research can operate within secure, compliant environments and providing a testbed for other TREvolution capabilities.

 This document sets out the high-level architecture for this extended governance in order to clearly distinguish between areas of responsibilities and provide a framework for the federated computation delivered by FRIDGE.